peteraritchie/sdk/README.md

 * MSBuild tasks can be found under [/src/Tasks/Microsoft.NET.Build.Tasks/](src/Tasks/Microsoft.NET.Build.Tasks).

-Please refer to [dotnet/cli](https://github.com/dotnet/cli) for .NET Core CLI source code, and to [dotnet/project-system](https://github.com/dotnet/project-system) for the project system work that is specific to Visual Studio.
+You may find the .NET Core CLI source code in [dotnet/toolset/src/dotnet](https://github.com/dotnet/toolset/tree/master/src/dotnet), and to [dotnet/project-system](https://github.com/dotnet/project-system) for the project system work that is specific to Visual Studio.

 ## Build status